 More cancer clinical trials than any other South Florida hospital.
 If appropriate for your cancer and stage, our clinical trials provide you with the very newest ways to treat and potentially cure your cancer.

-The only designated Cancer Center of Excellence in South Florida.
+One of only six designated Cancer Centers of Excellence in Florida.
 We treat cancer and only cancer, giving you the best potential outcomes.
 The likelihood of surviving cancer after five years at a Dedicated Cancer Center is 17 percent higher than at other hospitals.

 Internationally-recognized expertise in caring for patients with common and rare hematologic conditions.
 Our faculty are leaders in the education of students, trainees, colleagues, and patients.
 They are frequently invited to lecture nationally and internationally, and have authored U.S. and worldwide guidelines on the treatment of blood and bone marrow disorders.

-Advanced radiation therapy options like ViewRay (one of just five centers nationwide) and RapidArc®, offering intensity modulated external radiation therapy (IMRT).
+Advanced radiation therapy options like RapidArc®, offering intensity modulated external radiation therapy (IMRT).
 Our leading-edge technology offers more efficient and effective treatments, shorter treatment times, improved accuracy in cancer targeting and less damage to surrounding healthy tissue.